Learn with faculty members who represent a wide variety of research interests and professional and academic backgrounds.

 Elisia Cohen, Professor and Director

-MA, Communication, Wake Forest University, and PhD, Communication, University of Southern California
+MA, Communication, Wake Forest University; PhD, Communication, University of Southern California

 Areas of research include health and political communication with specific depth of expertise in developing and evaluating multilevel interventions to improve cancer and vaccination communication, community-based participatory research strategies and community-engaged intervention trial research designs, and media content analysis.